 - Rinse rice until water is almost clear.
-Drain well in a fine mesh sieve and leave it for at least 30 minutes.
-Place rice in the rice cooker.
+Soak in water for 30 minutes.
+Drain in a fine-mesh sieve for 15 minutes.

-- In a non-stick frying pan, heat oil over medium heat and sauté onion until they are soft.
+- In a frying pan, heat the oil over medium heat.
+Add the onion and pinch of salt and sauté onion until they are tender.